chauff/cse1500-web-transcripts/README.md

 There are six assignments in total.

 The first three assignments cover web technology topics.

-If you are new to team programming, and want to use VSC's features efficiently, [read our guide](How-to-use-VSC.md).
-While it is beyond the scope of this course to introduce tools like `git` in detail, we provide you with enough information to get started.
-You will learn more about these tools in later courses.

 - [Assignment 1 (web)](Assignment-1.md)
 - [Assignment 2 (web)](Assignment-2.md)